 Coaching

 Coaching is an important component of being a good manager.
-The more time you spend here, the better outcome for your team and yourself, I promise, as your direct reports can now leverage the skills you're sharing with them to now build and drive their own teams forward.
+The more time you spend here, the better outcome for your team and yourself, I promise, as your direct reports can now leverage the skills you're sharing with them to build and drive their own teams forward.

 I can think of all the times I've personally stumbled throughout my product career in management as I've figured out what needed to be done.
 Product is so new, we're all learning to do it well.

-In retrospect as I moved into management, I know I didn't spend enough time coaching my direct reports, I still operated as an individual contributor, oftentimes not carving out enough time to build and share my direct reports.
+In retrospect, as I moved into management, I know I didn't spend enough time coaching my direct reports, I still operated as an individual contributor, oftentimes not carving out enough time to build and share my direct reports.

 I understand now that good management is really defined by how well you can coach - as a people manager, you'll soon realize the people become your product.

 Less time is being spent in people management at this point, you want to make sure you hire good people to help cascade your beautiful thoughts and juicy ideas.
-Your goal is to provide them with sufficient context to help make smart decisions.
+Your goal is to provide them with sufficient context to help them make smart decisions.

 I get a good chuckle from the above quote because every time I read it, I really feel it in my heart.
 I can't tell you the number of times I've come up with these ideas and think people are going to love them.
-I share it with a team and it blows up in my face.
+I share it with a team, and it blows up in my face.

 Being a leader you have to be okay with everyone not agreeing or being happy with your direction.
 Rather, your focus should be on being honest and transparent around your decision-making, communicating the why behind what you are saying.